ocaml-multicore/ocaml-effects-tutorial/README.md

 **EDITOR'S NOTE: The implementation has changed since this section was written.
 Results in gdb will differ, but the concepts of the implementation remain mostly the same.**

-Algebraic effect handlers in Multicore OCaml are very efficient due to several choices we make in their implementation.
+Algebraic effect handlers in OCaml are very efficient due to several choices we make in their implementation.
 Understanding the implementation of delimited continuations also helps to develop a mental model for reasoning about programs that use effect handlers.